What is a cracked tooth?

 Cracks show up on a dental x-ray?

-Unfortunately, dental x-rays don’t show up the cracked tooth sometimes.
-This is because of the x-ray beam must be parallel to the crack before it can penetrate it.
+Unfortunately, dental x-rays don’t show the cracked tooth sometimes.
+This is because the x-ray light must be parallel to the crack before it can penetrate it.

 However, sometimes other signs of a crack may appear.
 With a vertical root fracture, if the crack has been there long enough, vertical bone loss near to the tooth can be seen in X-ray pictures.
 Your dentist may use a bright light or a magnifying glass to ﬁnd the crack.
 They may also use a Special dye to follow the course of the crack.

 Yes.
 It is important to get advice before it becomes severe.
 If they are not treated, cracked teeth can lead to the death of the nerve, and an abscess might grow that could need root canal treatment or extraction.
-In extreme condition, the tooth can actually split in two.
-In such condition your dentist will not be able to save the tooth and it will need to be taken out.
+In extreme conditions, the tooth can actually split in two.
+In such a condition, your dentist will not be able to save the tooth and it will need to be taken out.

 Will I lose my tooth?

-In some cases, if the tooth is harming surrounding tooth the tooth may need to be taken out, but not always.
-It is important therefore to get advice as soon as possible.
+In some cases, if the tooth is harming the surrounding tooth the tooth may need to be taken out, but not always.
+It is important therefore to get advice and treatment to repair the broken tooth as soon as possible.

 The choice of treatment depends on the amount of damage to the tooth.
-You should ask your dentist what the best treatment for you is.
+You should ask your dentist what the best treatment is required for the broken tooth.

-Bonding — This is when a plastic resin is used to ﬁll the crack and it can easy method to repair a small chip off the biting edge of the tooth.
+- Bonding – This is when a plastic resin is used to ﬁll the crack and it can be an easy method to repair a small chip off the biting edge of the tooth.
 Bonding can restore the shape of the tooth.

-crowns — these are used as a last resort for a tooth that ﬁts right that is not suitable for a veneer.
+- Crowns – These are used as a last resort for a tooth that ﬁts right that is not suitable for a veneer.
 A crown fits over what is left of the tooth structure, making it strong and giving it the appearance of a natural tooth.
 If the nerve has been infected and you should get root canal treatment first.
 This involves removing all infection from the roots of the tooth.
 The root is then cleaned and ﬁlled with anti-infection substances to prevent any further infections.
-The tooth would then fitted with a crown to give it extra support.
+The tooth would then be fitted with a crown to give it extra support.

-After treatment for a cracked tooth will be safe?
+After treatment for a cracked tooth be safe?